 Your local pharmacy can also offer you a range of services, including advice and medicines to relieve symptoms of minor ailments.

 Did you know that your local pharmacy can offer you a range of services including advice and medicines to relieve minor ailments?
 This will often save you time and leave appointments with the doctor free for more urgent matters.
 Examples of problems you can contact the pharmacy for advice on before seeing your GP are:

 We are delighted to announce we have Outstanding in all areas in our CQC inspection, one of only five Practices in the UK to have achieved this standard.
 The Nottingham Evening Post featured an article on our success.

-We have two new members of staff joining us in April.
-Dr Sisi Burns will be joining the Practice from 14th April 2016.
+We have two new members of staff who joined us in April.
+Dr Sisi Burns joined the Practice from 14th April 2016.
 She will be working Monday and Wednesday each week.
-We also welcome Claire Woodhouse to the Nursing team from 25th April 2016.
+We also welcomed Claire Woodhouse to the Nursing team from 25th April 2016.